JohnBerg60/Arduino-VSCode/README.md

 make clean -> clean the system (shortcut ctrl-shift c)

-make run -> build the firmware, and flash to the device (shortcut ctrl-shift r).

 make info -> get info on the connected device (shortcut ctrl-shift i).

 make flash -> flash the firmware to the device (shortcut ctrl-shift f).